-Element Performance criteria The lawyer has competently: 1.
-Obtaining information identified the consumer protection complaint or dispute as one to which consumer protection legislation applies. identified the relevant legislation and any applicable case law. identified any possible common law remedies.
-2. Drafting documents drafted any documents required, in accordance with the client's instructions and the relevant legislation.
-Initiating and responding to claims identified the appropriate forum for initiating or responding to a claim. initiated a claim or taken action to oppose a claim in accordance with the rules and procedures of the relevant court or tribunal, in a timely manner. obtained all necessary evidence and drafted all necessary documents in accordance with those rules.

-- 4. Representing the client identified all possible means of resolving the consumer protection complaint or dispute to the satisfaction of the client; and discussed them with the client, or participated in or observed, such discussions. - completed all necessary preparation in accordance with the law, good practice and the circumstances of the matter. - represented the client effectively at, or participated in or observed, any negotiation, mediation, hearing or other proceedings. - 5.
-Taking action to implement outcomes it to the cliphoperly and explained it to the cliphoperly and explained it to the cliphoperly and explained it to the cliphoperly and the could understand a way which a reasonable client could understand. - identified any increating processary to approve the order or settlement and implemented the settlement of the settleme
+- 1. Obtaining information - identified the consumer protection complaint or dispute as one to which consumer protection legislation applies. - identified the relevant legislation and any applicable case law. - · identified any possible common law remedies. - 2.
+Drafting documents - drafted any documents required, in accordance with the client's instructions and the relevant legislation. - 3.
+Initiating and responding to claims - identified the appropriate forum for initiating or responding to a claim. - initiated a claim or taken action to oppose a claim in accordance with the rules and procedures of the relevant court or tribunal, in a timely manner. - obtained all necessary evidence and drafted all necessary documents in accordance with those rules. - 4.
+Representing the client - identified all possible means of resolving the consumer protection complaint or dispute to the satisfaction of the client; and discussed them with the client, or participated in or observed, such discussions. - completed all necessary preparation in accordance with the law, good practice and the circumstances of the matter. - represented the client effectively at, or participated in or observed, any negotiation, mediation, hearing or other proceedings. - 5.
+Taking action to implement outcomes - documented any order or settlement properly and explained it to the client in a way which a reasonable client could understand. - identified any procedures necessary to enforce the order or settlement and implemented them in a timely manner.